 Anyhow.
 One of the big reasons I wanted to read this book is because I’ve read other books by Roshani Chokshi (pretty much an auto-buy author for me at this point) and Sandhya Menon, whose books have been so much fun!
 I’m not totally caught up on her backlist, but I’m sure I will at some point.
 The only one of the trio that I hadn’t read before is Evelyn Skye, and I’ve got a couple of her books on my To Be Read list.
 So I was excited about getting to read something by her, too.

 THREE KISSES, ONE MIDNIGHT delivered all the things I hoped for from the authors.
 It’s fun and romantic, but I felt like the characters were deep, too.
 I loved all three stories.
 Enemies to lovers is one of my favorite romance tropes, so I especially loved seeing that one in there.

 I thought the party and the town’s lore about love were really great elements, too.
 All in all, I probably enjoyed this book more even than I expected to, and I expected it to be a fun read.

 I think fans of Sandhya Menon’s other books or books by Kasie West will love the sweet tales of romance in THREE KISSES, ONE MIDNIGHT.

 Onny is Filipino American.
 Ash is Asian American.

 Kissing between boy and girl.
 Kissing between two men.

 Onny believes in magic.
-She’s made a love potion from a recipe her grandmother gave her.
+She makes a love potion from a recipe her grandmother gave her.
 In one scene, a group of teens use a Ouija board.
 Some characters experience encounters with a ghost or spirit.

 Boys steal a mannequin that True was supposed to guard.
 She confronts them, and the situation escalates to a physical confrontation.